tweag/nickel/README.md

 - **Contracts**: complementary to the type system, contracts are a principled approach to dynamic type checking.
 They are used internally by the interpreter to insert guards at the boundary between typed and untyped chunks.
-Nickel makes them available to the programmer as well, to give her or him the ability to enforce type assertions at runtime in a simple way.
+Nickel makes them available to the programmer as well, to give them the ability to enforce type assertions at runtime in a simple way.
 - **Lazy**: only evaluate the values you actually use.
 - **Merge system**: while the basic computational blocks are functions, the basic data blocks are records (called objects in JSON).
 Nickel features a